 Why we recommend simple timers over fancier Solar Diverters

-There's a fancier way of using excess solar to recharge your hot water cylinder; a solar diverter.
-In a technical sense they do a better job, but they are far more expensive to install (between $844 and $2,000)!
+If you have solar panels, there's a fancier way of using excess solar to recharge your hot water cylinder; a solar diverter.
+In a technical sense they do a better job, but they are far more expensive to install (between $850 and $2,000)!
 If your hot water consumption is high enough for a solar diverter to make good financial sense then you're using way too much energy on hot water!
 You would be much better off reducing consumption first (see tips above), and then investing in a Sanden heat pump hot water system second.

 We modelled a solar diverter in detail for one case study.
 This household used 30kWh/day of electricity, 12kWh/day of which was on hot water, and they had a 5kW solar panel system facing due north.
 With a simple timer, 47% of hot water energy was met by solar.
 A diverter bumped this up to 68%.
 The annual saving was just $60 more with the solar diverter.
 Since it costs at least $560 more to install, the payback period for the solar diverter (relative to the timer) was almost 10 years.
 Given the warranty is only 5 years, that's not a great prospect.

 The most detailed techno-economic modelling for Tasmania ever!

 We hope you've found this post useful and informative.
 See this blog post for more results and recommendations from our modelling, as well as to learn how we did it.

 * 11am - 5pm daylight savings time, but there is no need to change the timer once you have it set.